jkaho/note-taker/README.md

 ## Description

-This is a very simple and handy application used to write and save notes.
+The aim of this project was to build the back end for the provided front-end code of a simple application used to write and save notes.
 Each note consists of a title and text body, and can be deleted when no longer needed.

 ## Technologies Used